Best For

 Pressure Relief Test

 The Helix Plus Elite has an outstanding level of pressure relief.
-During our tests, I felt no pressure points anywhere on my body.
-The mattress is incredibly comfortable to lie on, even for a relatively lightweight sleeper such as myself.
+During our tests, I felt no pressure points on my body.
+The mattress does a fantastic job at creating ample comfort and pressure relief, while still supporting the body in all positions.

 Comfort Layer